Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

-As in the previous subsection we report the $\overline{\text{Amplitude}}$, $\overline{\text{Noise}}$, $\overline{\text{S/N}}$, and stacked S/N. We again see that the filters can significantly improve both the individual pulse S/N and the stacked S/N. However there is no one-size-fits-all solution.
-For bright pulsar J1935+1616, the FFT-MAD filter does the best, but the time domain MAD filter removes more of the pulse than is ideal.
-This result is as we expect from Figure~\ref{fig:filter_response}.
-A less expected result is J0358+5413, this pulsar is about half as bright as J1935+1616 but we see the same effect with the latter.
-This is because much of J0358+5413's energy is in very bright (above 200 S/N) pulses.
-This is discussed further in Appendix~\ref{sec:J0358}.
-These bright pulses get clipped.
-The less bright pulses are not removed, and their S/N increases as expected.
-This gives mixed result for the MAD filter, the number of windows with a pulse above six sigma increases while the average pulse S/N decreases.
+We again see that the filters can significantly improve both the individual pulse S/N and the stacked S/N. However, there is no one-size-fits-all solution.
+For PSR~J1935+1616, for example, the FFT-MAD filter performs the best, but the time domain MAD filter removes more of the pulse than is optimal.
+This result is shown in Figs~\ref{fig:filter_response}\&\ref{fig:filter_transfer}.